go-vikunja/vikunja/docs/content/doc/setup/install-backend.md

 ### Updating

 Simply replace the binary and templates with the new version, then restart Vikunja.
-It will automatically run all nessecary database migrations.
+It will automatically run all necessary database migrations.
 **Make sure to take a look at the changelog for the new version to not miss any manual steps the update may involve!**

 ## Docker